Dr. Ivan Matic

 4. Applied Methods and model organisms:

-• Methods: advanced proteomics, computational data analyses, chemical biology approaches, biochemical purification, cell culture, western blotting, live-cell imaging, immunofluorescence, cell culture.
+• Methods: advanced proteomics, computational data analyses, chemical biology approaches, phage display for generating modular antibodies, biochemical enrichment (immunoprecipitation/pull downs), cell culture, western blotting, live-cell imaging, immunofluorescence, cell culture.

 • Model organisms: mammalian cell culture and the model organism African killifish.